Sections

 keyvaluedescription

-id (required)stringSpecifies an ID for a group of sections to extract in the document area defined by the Range parameter.
-You can define an array of section groups, and you can nest sections inside of other sections.
+id (required)stringSpecifies a field ID for an array of sections to extract in the document area defined by the Range parameter.

-range (required)objectSpecifies the document area from which to extract a group of sections.
-The Range parameter specifies both:
+range (required)objectSpecifies the document area from which to extract an array of sections.

-horizontal sections: The sections group can span pages and nonrepeating text.
-For example, in the preceding image, an "unprocessed_claims" section group can span month headings.
+horizontal sections: The sections can span pages and non-section text.
+For example, in the preceding claims image, sections can interleave with month headings.

-vertical sections: The section group can span pages.
-By default, the group can't span text that breaks the column format.
+vertical sections: The sections can span pages.
+By default, they can't span text that breaks the column format.

 For the Range object's parameters, see the following table.

 sectionsSpecifies sections inside sections.
 Use this for complex sections that contain nested repeated elements, for example, a grid of tables.
-Each nested section searches for its range inside the parent section's range.
+Each nested section searches for its range inside each parent section's range.

 displayboolean.
-Default: trueSpecifies to display the start and end of each section in a section group as brackets overlaid on the rendered document in the Sensible app.
+Default: trueSpecifies to display the start and end of each section as brackets overlaid on the rendered document in the Sensible app.
 Use the brackets to visually troubleshoot sections.

 requiredFieldsobjectArray of field IDs that must be non-null for Sensible to return a section.